MirzaIlyas/Product-Sales/README.md

 Features:-

-.Interactive Dashboards:  Engaging and intuitive dashboards providing a holistic view of sales data through visualizations like bar charts, line graphs, and pie charts.
+>Interactive Dashboards:  Engaging and intuitive dashboards providing a holistic view of sales data through visualizations like bar charts, line graphs, and pie charts.

 >Product Performance Analysis: Detailed breakdown of sales performance for each product, including sales volume, revenue, and profitability metrics.